 Benefits of Tae Kwon Do Training

-Programs are available for adults, teens and children (beginning at age 4), for beginners through 4th degree black belts.
+Programs are available for adults, teens and children (beginning at age 4), for beginners through 5th degree black belts.
 Beginner students are required to attend the Intro class before beginning rank-specific training (uniform is not required for the Intro class).
 No annual commitment or contract is required.
-Rank advancement ceremonies are held on-site at the Bauer Branch four times a year.

 Tae Kwon Do is a martial art that allows individuals to focus on physical and personal development.
 Benefits include:

 Fitness: Students develop strength, flexibility, confidence and self-esteem while developing overall physical fitness.
 As you progress, you will learn to coordinate this speed and power, and develop the concentration to focus all of your body’s strength into a small, hard striking surface like the edge of the hand or the heel of the foot.

 Self-Defense: Knowing you can defend yourself, your confidence will grow.
 Students of all ages can apply the lessons learned to maintaining their personal safety.

 Self-Confidence: As you accomplish new goals, your confidence level increases.
 It instills a sense of discipline and self-confidence that can carry over to all aspects of your life.

 Personal Development: Tae Kwon Do instills discipline, honor, self-control, respect, courtesy and perseverance.